-Electric Ireland claims to be Northern Ireland’s best value electricity supplier.
-Find out if Electric Ireland is the right firm for you.
+Electric Ireland claims to be Northern Ireland’s best-value electricity supplier.
+Find out if it's the right firm for you.

 Electric Ireland customer score

-Electric Ireland Customer
+Electric Ireland score breakdown

 Find out how Electric Ireland compares with other energy firms – click to reveal the full results of the Northern Ireland electricity and gas firms.